 Once the Authority determines that a proposal requires an EIA, a 30-day consultation with agencies of Government, NGOs, the affected Local Council/s and the public is carried out, following which ERA formulates tailor made Terms of Reference (TOR) for the necessary studies, depending on the project.
 Once finalised, the TORs are uploaded on the ERA website without delay.
 The Authority may adapt or modify the terms of reference, with due justification, at any time according to the environmental considerations relevant to the project.

 The developer is responsible for appointing an EIA Coordinator and independent consultants to undertake the necessary studies and assess the likely impacts of the environmental parameters identified in the EIA TORs.

 The EIA findings are then incorporated through the preparation of an EIA Report.
 This is a coordinated report prepared by an independent EIA Coordinator and a team of individual independent consultants.
 This report consists in a coordinated assessment, technical appendices of the specialised studies and a non-technical summary.
 Once the EIA Report is concluded, the developer is responsible to publish a notification in local newspapers to inform the public that an EIA Report has been submitted to ERA and is available for public consultation.
 A digital copy of the EIA is made available on the Authority’s website for a 30-day consultation period.
-In the meantime, consultation is also undertaken with entities of Government, the Local Council/s and NGOs.
+In the meantime, consultation is also undertaken with other Authorities and entities likely to be concerned by the project by reason of their specific environmental responsibilities and specifically to Government entities, the Local Council/s and NGOs.
 Comments made by ERA and the consultees, including the public are referred to the EIA Coordinator for a reply.